 \section{Log twisted curves and maps}

-We refer the reader to \cite{HoM} for the standard definitions in log geometry and to \cite[Section 2]{logGLSM} for log twisted stable maps.
+We refer the reader to~\cite{HoM} for the standard definitions in log geometry and to~\cite[Section 2]{logGLSM} for log twisted stable maps.
+We always work with fine and saturated (fs) log structures.
 We will use $M_X$ to denote the log structure of $X$, which will be implicit if no confusion arises.
 The characteristic of the log structure will be denoted by $\overline{M}_X$.